sumotoy/gpio_expander/README.md

  gpio.gpioDigitalWrite(pin,state);//set individual pin HIGH or LOW gpio.gpioDigitalRead(pin);//read the state of one pin gpio.gpioDigitalReadFast(pin);//experimental.
-Read the state of a pin from the library buffer gpio.gpioRegisterRead(register);//not available to all chip, read the specific register gpio.gpioRegisterWriteByte(register,data);//write byte directly in chip register gpio.gpioRegisterWriteWord(register,data);//write word directly in chip register(not 8 bit chip) gpio.portPullup(HIGH or LOW or data);//Set pullup on input pin (not all chip!)
+Read the state of a pin from the library buffer gpio.gpioRegisterReadByte(register);//not available to all chip, read a byte from the specific register gpio.gpioRegisterReadWord(register);//not available to all chip, read a word from the specific register gpio.gpioRegisterWriteByte(register,data);//write byte directly in chip register gpio.gpioRegisterWriteWord(register,data);//write word directly in chip register(not 8 bit chip) gpio.portPullup(HIGH or LOW or data);//Set pullup on input pin (not all chip!)